 Lower Elementary students attend physical education classes by grade twice a week.
 Students are introduced to the importance of muscular development through gross and fine motor skills.
 Students participate in team and group games, which emphasize balancing , body awareness and movement exploration.
 Students are introduced to simple team games and cooperative games, with an emphasis on good sportsmanship and working together.

-Students participate in a variety of weekly adventures, exploring Oak Meadow’s dynamic outdoor classroom, local conservation lands, and more.
-As much as possible, the nature program follows the seasons guided by the 13 Native American moons of the turtle’s back, integrating Native American wisdom with a three sisters garden, maple syrup production, snowshoeing, and vernal pool exploration.
-Following the turtle in the fall, children are guided by the harvest moon, working in the garden, digging potatoes, carrots, harvesting corn etc. As the leaves change, we move toward the forest.
-Then there is seed dispersal, getting ready for winter.
-There is a magical rhythm that is constantly changing and evolving.
-Like the seasons, nature-based learning is full of the expected and the unexpected.
+Students participate in a variety of adventures, exploring Oak Meadow’s dynamic outdoor classroom.
+As much as possible, the nature program follows the seasons guided by the 13 Native American moons of the turtle’s back, integrating Native American wisdom with a Three Sisters garden, snowshoeing, and vernal pool exploration.
+In the fall, children are guided by the harvest moon in activities such as working in the garden, digging potatoes and carrots, and harvesting corn.
+As the leaves change, we move toward the forest to study seed dispersal and the transition to winter.
+Students learn to appreciate the magical rhythm of nature.
+Like the seasons, nature-based learning is a sophisticated mix of the expected and the unexpected.

 Cultural studies in the Lower Elementary program are comprised of geography, history, and science.
 The cross-curricular nature of topics appeals to students in a manner that capitalizes on their interests and learning styles.
 The broad scope of the curriculum cultivates students who are culturally aware and have a true appreciation for the diversity and interest in the world around them.
 Students begin to gain an understanding of time and history with an overview of human history through storytelling and colorful timelines.
 Through research and experimentation they gain a basic knowledge of the political, physical, and economic geography of the continents.